 since the sixth century dedication of a church in Rome in his

 honor.
-The feast was originally called Michaelmas meaning, “The Mass of St. Michael.”
+This Feast Day is observed annually in the Catholic Calendar on September 29.
+The Feast was originally called Michaelmas meaning, “The Mass of St. Michael.”
 The great prayer to Saint Michael, however, is

 relatively new.
 It was penned on October 13, 1884, by Pope